saurabhtmba2005/Kubernetes/README.md

 Kubernetes cluster setup with etcd cluster

 # Ansible module for kubernetes cluser with etcd
-You can use and set your Kubernetes cluster with etcd cluster.
+You can use and setup your Kubernetes cluster with etcd cluster.